lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

-It is highly recommended to use GBC and above for optimal performance, (or make sure your emulator is running in GBC mode) as DMG cannot handle modulation well in high speed on more than 1 channel.
+It is highly recommended to use GBC and above for optimal performance, (or make sure your emulator is running in GBC mode) as DMG cannot handle intense modulation well in high speed on more than 1 channel.
+It is possible to make OC song using DMG, thought lower speeds are recommended!

-If you thought about using **2xOC-LSDj** synced together, don't expect a lot of stability - Intense moments in your songs will slightly desync them, very high **`TEMPO`** should be avoided to prevent that.
+If you thought about using **2xOC-LSDj** synced together, don't expect a lot of stability - Each Intense moment in your song will slightly desync them little by little, so very high **`TEMPO`** should be avoided to prevent that, and keep them somewhat stable.
-For some reason I cannot start start all 8 channels at once on some songs, still investigating that.
+Having synced LSDjs on high tempo and fully equipped 4 channel songs will simply fail, or make the other instance play back the absolute end of the song mode.
+Best to introduce channels as they happen, rather than starting it all at once. (empty /non busy chains should be fine)

 *Also small note*, as for now, using official LSDj patcher and upgrading ROM will overwrite the overclock, making you redo the process in hex editor, but that's not big issue!